 If you have a wood burning fireplace, the Hearth, Patio & Barbecue Association (HPBA) also makes several suggestions.
 They include remembering to have your chimney inspected and cleaned annually.
 It’s also important to make sure you have both a smoke and carbon monoxide detector with working batteries.
 Clear the area in front of your fireplace at least two feet, being especially careful of flammable materials such as books, newspapers or magazines, and furniture.
 Keep pets away from the fire as well.

-When you light the fire make sure you’ve cleaned the ashes from any previous fire.
+When you light the fire, make sure you’ve cleaned the ashes from any previous fire.
 Use a fireplace grate and close the fire screen. when it’s in use.
 Keep glass doors open during a fire.
 Make sure your fire is completely out before you go to bed or leave home.
-Don’t close the damper until the fire’s embers have completely stopped burning.
+Don’t close the flue until the fire’s embers have completely stopped burning.

 Taking Care of a Gas Fireplace